 In doing so, you can expose your brand and build your reputation.
 People will get to know and trust you.

 And you do get something in return.
-Google love useful content as articles or videos, and ranks it on search and YouTube.
+Google loves useful content like articles or videos and ranks it on search and YouTube.
 As people do searches on legal issues, you can rank and get your name in front of them.

 Law Firm Marketing Tip #7: Tap Into Social Media